SmCTwelve/f1-bot/README.md

 A `/cache` directory will be created in the project root when the bot is running.
 This may become large over time with session telemetry (~100 MB per race weekend).
 You can manually delete the `/cache` folder or specific subfolders, or a script is provided in the root directory: `python -m flushcache`.
 Make sure the bot is not running.
 A new cache will be created during the next startup.

-If using Docker you manage the cache separately by attatching a volume.
+If using Docker you can manage the cache separately by attatching a volume.

 # Commands